But man, proud man,

 I also had a graduate seminar devoted to the study of the radical libertarian thinkers of the Austrian school of economics like Joseph Schumpeter, Friedrich Hayek, and Ludwig von Mises.
-Adam Smith’s The Wealth of Nations was also required reading there.
+Adam Smith’s The Wealth of Nations was also required reading.
 And, as a young assistant professor I taught a class called “American Political Thought,” where I read most of The Federalist papers and was introduced to, among others, the economist Milton Friedman.

 I don’t claim to have mastered the above material, nor do I claim to specialize in political or economic philosophy.
-Thousands of scholars of political science, political philosophy and economics know infinitely more than I do about these subjects, so I’m not bragging.
+Thousands of scholars of political science, political philosophy and economics know infinitely more than I do about these subjects.
 I simply want to suggest that I’m not a low information voter, and that I have some familiarity with various economic and philosophical theorizing.

 Of course I recognize that in the USA today, acknowledging that you know even a little bit about a subject results in being labeled an elitist.
 My own take on this is that sometimes experts are too sure of themselves, sometimes people are jealous that others know more than they do, sometimes people can’t distinguish between a real expert and a fake one, and sometimes people are just ignorant.
 As for myself, I know almost nothing about auto mechanics, programming a computer, playing the piano, and a million other things, yet I’m happy to have experts fix my car, program my computer, or teach me how to play the piano if I am so inclined.